piclas-framework/piclas/doc/userguide/030_features_models.md

     CalcMassflowRate = T

 This will output a species-specific mass flow rate [kg s^$-1$] for each surface flux condition in the `PartAnalyze.csv`, which gives the current mass flow for the time step.
+Positive values correspond to a net mass flux into the domain and negative values vice versa.
 It should be noted that while multiple adaptive boundaries are possible, adjacent boundaries that share a mesh element should be avoided or treated carefully.

 #### Missing descriptions